Georgia Cerebral Palsy Lawyer

 Each state sets medical malpractice laws.
 They are notoriously complex and often favor the defendants, not the victims, which is one reason you need a good lawyer on your side, but it also helps to have a basic understanding of what they are.

 For instance, the statute of limitations on malpractice cases is two years from the negligent action or from when it was discovered.
 If you are unaware of this law, you may miss your chance to file a lawsuit.

 Georgia also requires that plaintiffs in these cases file an affidavit before beginning a malpractice suit, meaning testimony from a qualified medical expert stating that your claim has merit.
 A lawyer can help you find the expert to do this.
 A cap on the amount of compensation you can recover for non-economic costs was deemed unconstitutional by the Georgia Supreme Court.

 Understanding disability rights in the state is essential as you raise a child with cerebral palsy.
 Even so, it can be challenging to understand the laws and what it means for your child, which is why a lawyer with civil rights expertise can be helpful.

 Many rules apply, including federal laws like the Americans with Disabilities Act and the Technology-Related Assistance for Individuals with Disabilities Act.
 Some state laws may also apply.

 Lawyers in Georgia dedicated to helping families victimized by the negligent actions of medical caregivers have won numerous cases.
 They have helped children and their parents recover damages and hold the responsible hospitals and doctors accountable for their mistakes.

-These cases are just some of the examples of the ways in which a Georgia cerebral palsy lawyer can be a family’s best ally when you get the diagnosis of cerebral palsy.
+These cases are just some of the examples of how a Georgia cerebral palsy lawyer can be a family’s best ally when you get the diagnosis of cerebral palsy.
 The right lawyer can help your family get justice and the compensation your child will need to cover care for years to come.